2 The Bayesian Logic

 2.2.1 The MAP (mode of posterior)

-The problem with the best values is that it depends what you want to do with it.
-If you want to have the most likely parameter value, what you can do is to use the mode of the posterior distribution.
+If you want to have the most probable parameter value, what you can do is to use the mode of the posterior distribution.
 It is called the maximum a posteriori probability (MAP) estimate.

 plot(parameter,posterior, type = "l")